vukkumsp/local-entertainment-system/README.md

 IPC is explained better in [here](https://github.com/marcialwushu/angular-electron/wiki/Using-IPC-in-Angular#a-simple-workaround)

+## To Do

+- [ ] Electron build is generated executable with whole angular project into it causing too big size of executable files.
+Need to resolve this.

 ## Notes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4. & based on [Electron Project](https://github.com/custom-templates/angular-electron-project-v2)